-The Back Channel School is a small woodworking school nestled in Stowe Township, just outside of Pittsburgh on the south bank of the Ohio River.
-Focused on educating students on the foundational aspects of woodcraft, most of our classes are once or twice weekly on weeknights, and as such aimed at local Pittsburgh residents.
+The Back Channel School of Woodworking resides in an old fire house just west of Pittsburgh, in McKees Rocks.
+PA.
+Focused on educating students on the foundational aspects of woodcraft, most of our classes are once or twice weekly on weeknights, and as such aimed at Southwestern Pennsylvania residents.
 We do have some shorter, 1-day classes and weekend classes for interested students from out-of-town or who can’t do weeknights.

 With any complex skill, mastering the basics through simple practice is the key to success.
 In woodworking, just as in other crafts, gaps in knowledge lead to frustration and shoddy results.
 We emphasize the basic skills that all woodworkers should possess no matter what they are looking to make.